 Search Engine Optimization

 Search Engine Optimization, or quite simply “SEO”, considers the balance between how search engines work and what people search for, using search technology readily available through search engines like Bing, Yahoo, and Google, to name but a few.
-Optimizing a website involves editing its content and HTML and associated coding to both increase its relevance to specific keywords and to remove barriers to the indexing activities of the search engines.
+Optimizing a website involves editing its content and HTML and associated coding to both increase its relevance to specific keywords as well as to remove barriers to the indexing activities of the search engines.
 CharlesWorks is very good at all aspects of this process.

 In addition to how SEO considers how search engines work and what people search for, making pages readable to search engines and emphasizing key topics related to your content is of the utmost importance.
 SEO involves finding relevant keywords, determining their popularity, assessing the amount of competition with similar websites, and deciding which keywords can be best supported with quality content.